aditya10avg/aditya10avg/README.md

 <p align="left"> <a href="https://twitter.com/avg_aditya" target="blank"><img src="https://img.shields.io/twitter/follow/avg_aditya?logo=twitter&style=for-the-badge" alt="avg_aditya" /></a> </p>

-- 🔭 I’m Currently working on Calley AI (A Cold Calling AI voice agent, launching soon)- https://www.calleyai.tech/
+- 🔭 I’m currently working on Essora ( https://essora.app/) and have previously worked at Calley AI (A Cold Calling AI voice agent for sales and recruitement via telecalls)- https://www.calleyai.tech/

-- 🌱 I’m Currently learning **AR,ands Quantum Computing.**
+- 🌱 I’m currently exploring

-- 👯 I’m looking to collaborate on [An open-source Fraud Prevention AI.
-Also open to any AI/ML, AR, and Quantum Computing related projects](https://github.com/aditya10avg/Scam-Protect.git)

-- 🤝 I’m looking for help with [Scam-Protect project](https://github.com/aditya10avg/Scam-Protect.git)

-- 👨‍💻 Check out my website to know more about me as a person- https://adityavg10.netlify.app/]
+- 👨‍💻 Check out my website to know more about me as a person- https://aditya-vg.vercel.app/]

 - 💬 Ask me about **Startups and emerging technologies like AR & VR, and Quantum Computing.
 (I am more curious about these things)**